Telecontrolli/6lbr-on-Telecontrolli-Devices-XIP/README.md

 #6lbr-on-Telecontrolli-Devices V1.0

--V1.0: This version contains the Contiki OS adapted to X.IP4T/X.IP5 devices.

--V1.1: This version contains the Contiki OS with the addition of the Output management, adapted to X.IP4T / X.IP5 devices.

--V1.2: This version contains the Contiki OS with the addition of the Input management, adapted to X.IP4T / X.IP5 devices.

--v1.3: This version contains the Contiki OS with the addition of the Input management, adapted to X.IP4T / X.IP5 devices.
-The code cc26xx-web-demo is set for reading the ADC input.
-The value can be displayed in the resource IOID_14 of CoAP.
+-v1.4: This version contains the Contiki OS with the addition of the Input management, adapted to X.IP4T / X.IP5 devices.
+The code cc26xx-web-demo is set for reading the ADC input and digital input.
+The value can be displayed in the resources IOID_14 and IOID_0 of CoAP.

 Tested with Contiki-develop-20170121